Maismaus/Maismaus.github.io/content/blog/202510-ctftips/index.md

 Of course, there are some requirements before you can get started.
 These are my personal recommendations:

+- **Burp Suite** – Required for analyzing and manipulating browser traffic.
 - **Ciphix DevTools** – The tool provides nothing that you cannot do through JavaScript, but it makes it much easier.
 Make sure you have a version that works on all Mendix apps.
-- **Burp Suite** – Essential for analyzing and manipulating browser traffic.
+Because of the strict mode in Patient Portal, I hardly used it this year.
-- **VS Code** – Better editing, built-in error checking, and easy script/data management compared with the browser console.
+- **VS Code** – Better editing, built-in error checking, and easy script/data management compared to the browser console.
 - **Slack** – Useful for communicating with your team in a separate channel.
 When you want to switch to another challenge, make sure you update your team with your latest findings.
 - **Mendix Studio Pro** – Installing the same Mendix version eliminates the possibility of differences between platform versions.
 Rebuilding the challenge app yourself (especially the domain model) can help you visualize the problem.